Create out-of-this-world Alexa skills with students in an hour, no Amazon device required.

 What grade levels can participate?

-This experience is for students ages 14+ in the United States.
+The Alexa Skills Inventor program is for students ages 14+ in the United States.

 Where is this program available?